Baron-von-Riedesel/HimemSX/Readme.txt

   1. About

   HimemSX is a fork of HimemX.
-It's main feature is that it's able to manage more than 4 GB of memory.
+Its main feature is that it's able to manage more than 4 GB of memory.
 The memory beyond the 4 GB limit is called "super-extended" in this document.